patrickenfuego/FFEncoder/README.md

 Video encoding is a subjective process, and I have my own personal preferences.
 The following parameters are hard coded (but can be changed easily):

-- `subme=4` - This is the default for the veryslow preset, and I find that it gives better high motion clarity without too much of a performance hit.
-I plan to add a parameter for this sometime soon
 - `no-sao` - I really hate the way sao looks, so it's disabled along with `selective-sao`.
 There's a reason it has earned the moniker "smooth all objects", and it makes everything look too waxy in my opinion
 - `rc-lookahead=48` - People are all over the board with this, but I have found 48 (2 \* 24 fps, or effectively, 2 \* fps) to be a number with good gains and no diminishing returns.
 This is recommended by many experienced folks at the [doom9 forum](https://forum.doom9.org/showthread.php?t=175993)
-- `keyint-120` - This is personal preference.
+- `keyint-192` - This is personal preference.
 I like to spend a few extra bits to insert more I-frames into a GOP, which helps with random seeking throughout the video.
-The bitrate increase is generally trivial
+The bitrate increase is trivial
 - `no-open-gop` - The UHD BD specification recommends that closed GOPs be used. in general, closed GOPs are preferred for streaming content. x264 had closed GOPs by default.
 For more insight, listen to [Ben Waggoner](https://streaminglearningcenter.com/articles/open-and-closed-gops-all-you-need-to-know.html) has to say on the topic
-- `b-intra` - I recently turned this on for testing, and have been happy enough with it to leave it on.
-Has a very mild impact on performance.
-I will add a parameter for this soon
 - `frame-threads=2` - It is known that more frame threads degrade overall quality (additional reading can be found [here](https://forum.doom9.org/showthread.php?t=176197&page=3)).
 2 frame threads is a nice compromise for most systems

 ### Exclusive to 2-Pass ABR

 x265 offers a `--slow-firstpass` option to speed up the first pass of a 2-Pass ABR encode, but it disables or lowers some very important quality related parameters like `--rd` and `--ref`.
 Because of this, I have come up with my own custom first pass parameters to help strike a balance between speed and quality.
 The following parameters are disabled or reduced during pass 1, regardless of the preset selected:

-- `rect=0` - Rect is known to eat up CPU cycles for dinner, and so it is disabled for the first pass regardless of the preset used.
+- `rect=0` - Rect is known to eat up CPU cycles for dinner, and so it is disabled.
 This is also used by `--slow-firstpass`
-- `max-merge=2` - This is the default value for presets ultrafast - medium, and is meant to increase first pass speeds for presets slow - veryslow. `--slow-firstpass` lowers this to 1, which is too low in my opinion
+- `max-merge=2` - This is the default value for presets ultrafast - medium, and is meant to increase first pass speeds for presets slow - veryslow. `--slow-firstpass` lowers this to 1
 - `subme=2` - This is one of the settings enabled/reduced by `--slow-firstpass`
 - `b-intra=0` - Disabled, regardless if it is enabled via parameter or not
 - `frame-threads=MAX(2, --frame-threads)` - If your CPU supports more than 2 frame threads, they will be used for the first pass only